-Creamy apple broccoli walnut salad really reminds everyone of a childhood favourite – waldorf salad.
+Creamy apple broccoli walnut salad really reminds everyone of a childhood favorite – waldorf salad.
 This salad is crunchy and so satisfying that I can usually finish a bowl all by myself!
 The dressing is made extra creamy with a combination of greek yogurt and mayonnaise so that its fresh, light and has half the calories.

-Meet my new favourite salad everybody.
+Meet my new favorite salad everybody.
 And I know that’s saying a lot because I just shared a mediterranean quinoa salad which I also love love love.
 But you know these two are different and have different reasons to eat them in my life.
 The quinoa salad is a lighter, hearty, carby but super nutritious kind of salad vs. this apple broccoli walnut salad that is incredibly satisfying because it has a delicious creamy dressing.
 And you will feel like you are consuming something that is borderline unhealthy but its so not because unlike all the other creamy salads of the world – this one has half the mayonnaise which is subbed with greek yogurt.
 Purrfeeeeect.

 We actually taste tested it with a bunch of friends when we shot the video for this recipe (see below) and there were fights about who is going to take leftovers home!
 That in my books, is a win my friends.